A Quotient Homology Theory of Representation in Neural Networks: Discussion

 \subsection{Number of overlaps as a measurement of expressivity}

 Expressivity describes the complexity of the functions that a network architecture can implement and is often measured by counting linear regions.
 Here we have argued that a related measure is the number of regions in the overlap decomposition.
-This notion of expressivity describes the degree to which a network can implement non-injective maps.
+This notion of expressivity describes the degree to which a network can implement non-injective maps {and the results shown in Figure \ref{fig:overlap regions} show that the number of overlaps can increase with training}.
 We have not thoroughly evaluated overlap expressivity in this work, but counting the number of overlap regions at initialization shows that compared to the number of polyhedra, they might scale in a non-strictly monotonic fashion as width and depth increase; see Figure \ref{fig:overlap expressivity} in the Appendix.

 In principle, it is possible that certain network architectures might have many linear regions but fail to be able to implement highly non-injective maps.
-The features that determine whether a network has the ability to generate such regions are still unknown.
-Understanding whether having more linear regions directly corresponds to the capacity of implementing more non-injective functions is an open question that will hopefully lead to a better understanding of neural networks and their inner workings.
+As we show in \ref{Single layer overlaps}, this is the case for networks with a single layer.
+We also establish a lower bound on the number of overlaps for networks with $(1,N,1)$ architecture in \ref{Overlap two layers}.
+The features that determine whether a network has the ability to generate such regions in more complex architectures are still unknown.
+Furthermore, since as we show in Theorem \ref{Theorem: two sources} and with an example \ref{xor example}, non-injectivity can be achieved through both the rank and the overlap decomposition.
+Understanding how having more linear regions in deeper networks corresponds to the capacity of implementing more non-injective functions through the rank or overlap decomposition is an open question that will hopefully lead to a better understanding of neural networks and their inner workings.